Generous president: When Mahama gifted $10,000 to a Ghana national team

 The then ex-Ghana president donated $10,000 to the Black Challenge in recognition of their victory in the 2024 Africa Amputee Cup of Nations (AFCON).

-It is exactly one year after that charitabble gift following the team’s triumphant win in Cairo, where they defeated Morocco 2-1 to secure their second consecutive AFCON title.
+It is exactly one year after that charitable gift following the team’s triumphant win in Cairo, where they defeated Morocco 2-1 to secure their second consecutive AFCON title.

-The Black Challenge’s victory was a powerful display of resilience and determination.
-Despite the challenges they faced both on and off the pitch, the team’s victory was a testament to their unwavering commitment and skill.
+The Black Challenge’s victory was a powerful display of resilience and determination, notwithstanding the challenges they faced both on and off the pitch.

 The win elevated Ghana’s status in the amputee football world, and their success was celebrated by the entire nation.